jmoggridge/jmoggridge.com/content/about/main/index.md

 number_featured: 1 # pulling from mainSections in config.toml
 use_featured: false # if false, use most recent by date
 number_categories: 3 # set to zero to exclude
-show_intro: true
+show_intro: false
 intro: |
   ## Blog
   Check out my blog, projects, and other content below.
 I'm trying to post content but I suck at this and apparently can't make a blogpost appear on deployment even though I can see it when.
 I. serve. the. site. locally.
-FUCKING PIECE OF SHIT
 show_outro: true
 ---